Juniper/terraform-provider-mist/docs/resources/org_setting.md

 - `ap_updown_threshold` (Number) Enable threshold-based device down delivery for AP devices only.
 When configured it takes effect for AP devices and `device_updown_threshold` is ignored.
 - `api_policy` (Attributes) Policy for hiding API secrets and passwords in responses (see [below for nested schema](#nestedatt--api_policy))
 - `auto_upgrade` (Attributes) AP automatic firmware upgrade policy for the organization (see [below for nested schema](#nestedatt--auto_upgrade))
-- `cacerts` (List of String) CA certificates used by organization-level RADIUS and RADSec settings
+- `cacerts` (List of String) Legacy CA certificate list used to verify client certificates.
+If `cacerts_configs` is provided and non-empty, this field is ignored.
+- `cacerts_configs` (Attributes List) Preferred per-issuer CA certificate configuration with optional OCSP and CRL settings.
+When provided and non-empty, `cacerts` is ignored. (see [below for nested schema](#nestedatt--cacerts_configs))
 - `celona` (Attributes) Integration settings for Celona (see [below for nested schema](#nestedatt--celona))
 - `cloudshark` (Attributes) Packet capture integration settings for CloudShark (see [below for nested schema](#nestedatt--cloudshark))
 - `device_cert` (Attributes) Common device certificate used by organization settings (see [below for nested schema](#nestedatt--device_cert))